Thursday, June 18, 2026

 Nimzo-Indian Defense: position after 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4

-Black's strongest fighting weapon against 1.d4 at master level.
-The bishop pins the c3 knight, threatens to double White's c-pawns after ...Bxc3+, and fights for control of e4.
+A widely respected fighting weapon against 1.d4 at master level.
+In the Nimzo-Indian Defense, the bishop pins the c3 knight, threatens to double White's c-pawns after ...Bxc3+, and fights for control of e4.
 ECO codes E20-E59.
 Main lines: Rubinstein (4.e3), Classical (4.Qc2), Samisch (4.a3), Leningrad (4.Bg5), and the Kasparov Variation (4.Nf3).

 The Nimzo creates immediate strategic imbalance.
 Black often gives up the bishop pair in exchange for shattered White pawns and a strong knight outpost.
 You'll need a backup against 3.Nf3 (where Bb4+ isn't available) - the Queen's Indian (3...b6) or Bogo-Indian (3...Bb4+) are the standard companions.